JoshuaEgwuatu/Capstone-Spring2023-CitizenAirQualitySensor/Documentation/Signoffs/CommunicationsSignoff.md

 ![Psued-Code_Comm](https://github.com/JoshuaEgwuatu/Capstone-Spring2023-CitizenAirQualitySensor/blob/main/Documentation/Images/Psuedo-code_Comm.JPG)

 ## ANALYSIS OF CHOSEN COMPONENT(S)
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; The team has chosen to look at the Maduino Zero 4G LTE(SIM7600X) to fulfill the needs of the communications subsystem.
-It is a small board that takes advantage of the cellular networks to transfer and exchange data wirelessly.
 This component will satisfy the previously listed constraints and jobs of this subsystem.
 Following are the corresponding fulfillment of the constraints:
 1. The Maduino is able to fully utilize 4G LTE to communicate and transmit data throughout the Internet.
-The carrier frequencies are 850 MHz, 1800 MHz, and 1900 MHz which puts it within range of the standard GSM.
+The carrier frequencies are 850 MHz, 1800 MHz, and 1900 MHz which puts it within range of the standard 4G LTE.
 2. There is a slot for a SIM card on the bottom of the component with corresponding connections.
 3. With a price of $64.80, it falls under the $100 limit.
 Two SD cards will also be purchased for a total of $74.80.
-4. Both SPI and UART are fully supported to allow for data exchange with the microcontroller.
+4. UART is fully supported to allow for data to be receiving from the Microcontroller subsystem.
 5. Two SD cards are used for storage.
-The chosen SD will have 8 gigabytes of storage which is more than enough at a reasonable price.
+The chosen SD will have 8 gigabytes of storage each which is more than enough at a reasonable price.
 6. The Maduino supports C and Python with many publicly available libraries.
-7. MakerFabs is a known manufacturing company.
-They create many variations of Raspberry Pis and Arduino boards to service more specific needs or specs.
-Their Maduino series is a popular option for our needs and is reviewed in detail by many customers positively.
+7. The SIM7600 series of boards were first introduced in 2018 and more realized in production in 2020, making them newer boards.
+MakerFabs, founded in 2015, is a known manufacturing company that has created many variations of PCBA boards.
+Their Maduino series is a popular option for wireless connections and is reviewed in detail by many customers positively.
 8. The PCM clock speed runs at 2048 KHz (2G/3G) and 4096 KHz (4G).
-The CPU clock speed is not a priority as the device will be input/output heavy and not need to perform high speed computational operations.
+4G clock speeds are an option and will enable the component to send/receive data at needed frequencies.

 ## BILL OF MATERIALS (BOM)
 | Designator | Manufacturer      | Manufactured Part # | Description                                                                                     | Quantity | Price Each |